Understanding Motor Neurone Disease (MND) Understanding Motor Neurone Disease (MND)

 Environmental Factors

-These tests help rule out other conditions and confirm the diagnosis of MND.
+• Blood and urine tests: These help rule out other conditions that might mimic MND.

 Living with MND